IGME-202-2221/project-1-lpl6448/README.md

 After waking up to find you and your spaceship trapped in a bizarre alien prison, the only way out now is to fight.
 Shoot at enemy ships, dodge bullets and lasers, and destroy the shield stations keeping you trapped as you progress toward the freedom of open space.

 ### Enemy Types

 -   Enforcer: a skittish robot ship that often prefers to shoot from a distance (shoots 6 bullets per second)
 -   Large Enforcer: a larger, more powerful Enforcer that shoots more bullets (shoots 8 bullets per second)
 -   Boulder: a sentient space boulder that occasionally shoots out asteroid fragments in different directions
+    -   Be careful!
+It shoots out more fragments when being attacked.

 ### Controls